This goat cheese frozen yogurt with honey roasted figs is tangy, just slightly sweet and the perfect summer treat.

 You have to really like figs to buy figs because they might be the fastest fruit to mold on this planet.
 I plowed through 3 pints of them in 3 days last week and that’s only because 1 of those pints got roasted for this goat cheese frozen yogurt.

-If you love the tang of plain frozen yogurt from those self-serve places, you’re going to LOVE this.
+If you love the tang of plain frozen yogurt (or kefir ice cream) from those self-serve places, you’re going to LOVE this.
 The goat cheese gives it that perfect tangy-ness while the roasted figs bring a hint of sweetness and a gorgeous pink tinge to the whole thing.

 So please enjoy the last days of summer while you can and eat some figs. Fall’s time will come…